-I grew up in Penclawdd, but left some 20 years ago.
+I grew up in Penclawdd but left some 20 years ago.
 As a child, it never occurred to me that there was anything unusual about the high volume of religious buildings in the village.
-I am not religious or from a religious family, although I do remember our school nativity plays being held in the various churches, and visiting Welsh singing festivals called gymanfa ganus.
+I am not religious or from a religious family, though I do remember our school nativity plays being held in the various local churches, and visiting Welsh singing festivals called gymanfa ganus.

 I didn’t necessarily have a fixed agenda or notion of what I wanted to say about the religious buildings, but instead set upon the work with an open mind and the goal of sharing whatever it was that I would find as a result of imposing a rigid conceptual rule on myself – ”to photograph all of the religious buildings in my village”.

 What I hoped was that, by focussing on my own little village, using it as a model, my discoveries would say something about the state of religion across the UK, or at least the state of religious buildings.
 Objectivity, I decided, was vital.

 The main influence on this project was actually a book I read called Religion for Atheists by writer and philosopher Alain De Botton.
 A non-believer himself, De Botton suggests that modern society has a lot to learn and gain from adopting ideas of the church.
 He explains that religion, or at least aspects of it, could help us to:

 – build a sense of community

 – overcome feelings of envy and inadequacy

 – go travelling

 – get more out of art, architecture and music